MP 40: Development

 The Maschinenpistole 40 ("Machine pistol 40") descended from its predecessor the MP 38, which was in turn based on the MP 36, a prototype made of machined steel.
 The MP 36 was developed independently by Erma Werke's Berthold Geipel with funding from the German Army.
 It took design elements from Heinrich Vollmer's VPM 1930 and EMP.
 Vollmer then worked on Berthold Geipel's MP 36 and in 1938 submitted a prototype to answer a request from the Heereswaffenamt (Army Weapons Office) for a new submachine gun, which was adopted as MP 38.
+The MP 38 incorporated the simpler bolt design of Hugo Schmeisser's M.K.36,III as well as Schmeisser's magazine, but otherwise more closely followed Geipel's MP 36 design.
 The MP 38 was a simplification of the MP 36, and the MP 40 was a further simplification of the MP 38, with certain cost-saving alterations, most notably in the more extensive use of stamped steel rather than machined parts.

-The MP 40 was often called the "Schmeisser" by the Allies, after the weapon designer Hugo Schmeisser.
-Schmeisser had designed the MP 18, which was the first mass-produced submachine gun.
-He did not, however, have anything to do with the design or development of the MP 40, although he held a patent on the magazine.